a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing a folder.
 Open a folder.
 Activate the parent window and verify that the folder's icon is dimmed.
 View > by Name.
 Verify that the folder's icon is still dimmed.
 View > as Icons.
 Verify that the folder's icon is still dimmed.
 * Launch DeskTop.
 Open a window containing a folder.
 View > by Name.
 Verify that the folder's icon is dimmed.
 View > as Icon.
 Verify that the folder's icon is still dimmed.

+* Launch DeskTop.
+Select a volume icon.
+Open it.
+Verify that the open animation starts at the icon location.
+(This will be easier to observe in emulators with acceleration disabled.)

 ## Shortcuts

 * Set up multiple volumes (e.g. V1, V2, V3).
 Launch DeskTop.
 Use Shortcuts > Add a Shortcut... to add an shortcut on V2.
 Run Shortcuts > Edit a Shortcut... and select the added shortcut to edit it, which should init the dialog showing V2.
 Click Change Drive.
 Verify that the picker now shows V3.